watson-developer-cloud/java-sdk/README.md

 ## Usage

-The examples below assume that you already have service credentials.
+The examples within each service assume that you already have service credentials.
 If not, you will have to create a service in [Bluemix][bluemix].

 If you are running your application in Bluemix, you don't need to specify the